mora-resource-allocation-edge-cloud/mora/README.md

 1. A video processing service (vps) that encode the video using a strategy depending on the running variant of the video service (see below)
 1. Kafka as a  message broker to make communication between the vms and the vps

+## Add a video in the repository
+Use a software like GetIt, or Postman (Instructions are adapted to GetIt )

+will consider that cloudURL has the default value: https://cloud-vms-1.particles.dieei.unict.it
+1. First, we will add a user "test":

+        launch a POST request for http://cloud-vms-1.master.particles.dieei.unict.it:8080/vms/register

+        In the body, select RAW, JSON and add the content: {"username":"test", "password":"test123"}.

+2. Now, let's add a video.
+First we add the metainformation (name and author).
+To this aim, follow the instructions above.

+        launch a POST request for http://test:test123@cloud-vms-1.master.particles.dieei.unict.it:8080/vms/videos

+    where test is the username and test123 is the password corresponding.

+        In the body, select RAW, Json and add the content:  {"name": "my video", "author": "test"}

+Answer
+{
+"name" : "my video",
+"author" : "test",
+"_id" : "60a92624819d2f0a7709a0d3",
+"status" : "WaitingUpload",
+"user" : "60a92589819d2f0a7709a0d2"
+}

+Then, we copy and paste the id of the video whose metadata were inserted as above, and we upload the video file.

+3. finaly we can upload the video file.
+To this aim, follow the instructions above.

+        launch a POST request for http://test:test123@cloud-vms-1.master.particles.dieei.unict.it:8080/vms/videos/$content_id
+    Where    $content_id is ...

+        In the body select Form Data, Add Key Value Pair and add the following: Key=file and instead of text clique on data and choose your video max size
+The video is uploaded....
+Errors: Time out
 ## Variants and options

 As in \[TODO put ref\], the video service provider can be configured to run as the Whole (to run as a Cloud service)